camunda/camunda-docs-manual/content/webapps/admin/system-management.md

 {{< img src="../img/admin-system-management.png" title="System Management" >}}

-The System Settings menu gives you some general information about the process engine and allows you to access the *Execution Metrics* and, provided that you are using the Enterprise Edition of the Camunda BPM platform, you can insert your *License Key*
+The System Settings menu gives you some general information about the process engine and allows you to access the *Execution Metrics* and, provided that you are using the Enterprise Edition of the Camunda Platform, you can insert your *License Key*

 {{< note title="Accessing the System Settings menu" class="info" >}}
 The System Settings menu is only usable by users which are granted with *All* permission for authorizations.